hassansuhaib/100-days-of-code/log.md

 ### Day 4: February 16, 2020.

-**Today's Progrss:** Completed the chapter of Basic HTML and 50% of CSS
+**Today's Progress:** Completed the chapter of Basic HTML and 50% of CSS

 **Time Spent in Coding:** ~1 hour

 **Thoughts:** Started off with HTMl and learnt about forms, labels, input, divs, radio input, checkboxes and buttons.
 Then in CSS, they taught me about color, fonts, inline styling, internal styling, external stylesheets, classes, ids, borders, padding and margin.
 I learnt these things before but I have forgotten about them so I am trying to fly throught the course for now.

+### Day 5: February 17, 2020.

+**Today's Progress:** Completed CSS on FreeCodeCamp.

+**Time Spent Learning:** ~40 mins

+**Thoughts:** CSS is getting harder but I have to keep up with it so I can learn Web Development in its true sense.
+FreeCodeCamp is teaching things that I have never ever seen before in any course like using ":root", @media and variable.
+Now I have started the chapter of Applied Visual Design and I hope to learn some real stuff and then apply it later on.
+Didn't get the time to invest in Pset4 today and will do that tomorrow In Shaa Allah!